carlosolarte/EventB2Maude/README.md

   press controller*), 4 (*A simple file transfer protocol*), 6 (*Bounded re-transmission protocol*) and 7 (*Development of a concurrent program*) in the Event-B book [5].
+- A model of a network of agents that agree (positive weight) and disagree (negative weight) on a given subject and finding the probability of reaching a consensus.

 See the references in [examples](./examples) for further details.